turab45/turab45/README.md

 ## I'm a Student and Developer.

-- 🔭 I’m currently working on Java projects.
+- 🔭 I’m currently working on Deep Learning
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Computer Vision
 - 👯 I’m looking to collaborate with other creators
 - ⚡ Fun fact: I love to watch movies and code.